Welcome!

 • Children’s understanding of concepts of false-belief

-The third focus of our research is on the examination of the cognitive and emotional factors linked to relational aggression and cyberbullying in children and adolescents.
+One of the focuses of our research is on the examination of the cognitive and emotional factors linked to relational aggression and cyberbullying in children and adolescents.
 In addition, we also examine the moral evaluation that children and adolescents make about events of cyberbullying and their attitudes toward public and private information.

-Children’s truth-telling and lie-telling
+Children’s Truth-Telling and Lie-Telling

 Specifically, Dr. Talwar has focused on verbal deception in children to investigate the relationship between social-cognition and action.
 Specific research interests are: